 How to Sell Your CRM to Your Nonprofit’s Executive Team

 A CRM is one of the most important purchases an organization makes.
-As a fundraiser, the benefits are clear, but with 42% of CRM projects “failing,” there’s more than a little risk attached.
+As a fundraiser, the benefits are clear, but according to industry analysts, at least one third of CRM projects fail, which means there’s more than a little risk attached.
 Your Executive Team is wise to question this investment, and you need to have the answers.

 Know why you want it: